-Cumberland intended that the Pragmatic army would encamp on the ground between the Heerderen and the River Meuse, blocking the way to Maastricht against Saxe’s French army.
+Cumberland intended the Pragmatic army to encamp on the ground between the Heerderen and the River Meuse, blocking the way to Maastricht against Saxe’s French army.

-As Ligonier came up he found that the French cavalry were already holding the Heerderen in significantly greater strength than his force.
-Ligonier halted in the village line short of the Heerderen to await the arrival of the rest of the Pragmatic army and his commander the Duke of Cumberland.
+As Ligonier came up he found the French cavalry were already holding the Heerderen, in significantly greater strength than his force.
+Ligonier halted in the village line short of the Heerderen, to await the arrival of the rest of the Pragmatic army and his commander the Duke of Cumberland.

 The infantry columns of both the French and the Pragmatic army were still marching up.
-Ligonier provided a protective cover against any French attack.
+Ligonier provided a protective cover against a French attack.